-CYPRUS LOCAL NAME ΔΙΑΚΑΝΟΝΙΣΜΟΙ ΚΑΙ ΑΝΑΔΙΟΡΓΑΝΩΣ ΔΙΑΚΑΝΟΝΙΣΜΟΙ ΚΑΙ ΑΝΑΔΙΟΡΓΑΝΏΣΕΙΣ ENGLISH TRANSLATION Arrangements and Reconstructions Kl· CY FEATURES • The term arrangements and reconstructions derives from company law to describe any form of internal reorganisation of a company or its affairs including schemes for the amalgamation of two or more companies.
-Schemes can be used for solvent reorganisations of group structures, as well as for insolvent restructurings. • between the company and its gement is proposed between a company and its creditors (or any class of them), or members (or any class of them), the court may order meetings at which a majority in ers voting at the meeting, must approve the proposed compromise or arrangement for • the court, the compromise or arrangement becomes binding on all creditors (or the nay be) and also on the company. • this process.
-The procedure is controlled by the company subject to the supervision subject to proper preparation and planning, may be completed within a few months.
-LC OCAL NAME ΕΞΕΤΑΣΤΉΣ EN GLISH TRANSLATION Examinership Examinership Kl· CY FEATURES • cilitate the survival of the company and the whole or any part of its undertaking as a • going concern by providing a period of protection from its creditors.A petition may be presented by the company, a creditor, a member (subject to various criteria) or guarantor of its liabilities. • LC OCAL NAME ΑΝΑΓΚΑΣΤΙΚΉ ΕΚΚΑΘΆΡΙΣΗ ΑΠΌ ΤΟ ΔΙΚΑΣΤΗΡΙΟ GLISH TRANSLATION Compulsory Liquidation KEY FEATURES • • Compulsory liquidation (also known as compulsory winding up or winding up by the court) is a terminal process commenced by court order against a company or all types of partnerships, usually at the instigation of an unpaid creditor. • A licensed insolvency practitioner is appointed to act as liquidator and the powers of the company's directors / the members of a limited liability partnership / the partners cease. • • • Compulsory liquidation brings a stay on actions against the company or partnership, but it does not prevent secured creditors from enforcing their security.
-LC OCAL NAME ΕΚΟΎΣΙΑ ΕΚΚΑΘΆΡΙΣΗ ΑΠΌ ΠΙΣΤΩΤΈΣ by a resolution of the company's shareholders convening separate meetings of members and creditors.
+- The term arrangements and reconstructions derives from company law to describe any form of internal reorganisation of a company or its affairs including schemes for the amalgamation of two or more companies.
+Schemes can be used for solvent reorganisations of group structures, as well as for insolvent restructurings. - Where a compromise or arrangement is proposed between a company and its creditors (or any class of them), or between the company and its members (or any class of them), the court may order meetings at which a majority in value of the creditors or members voting at the meeting, must approve the proposed compromise or arrangement for it to be binding. - If subsequently sanctioned by the court, the compromise or arrangement becomes binding on all creditors (or the class of creditors as the case may be) and also on the company. - No moratorium arises during this process.
+The procedure is controlled by the company subject to the supervision of the court.
+It is flexible and, subject to proper preparation and planning, may be completed within a few months.

+- Examinership is intended to facilitate the survival of the company and the whole or any part of its undertaking as a going concern by providing a period of protection from its creditors. - A petition may be presented by the company, a creditor, a member (subject to various criteria) or guarantor of its liabilities. - Where the court deems that a company is, or is likely to be unable to pay its debts but is not yet being wound up, it may appoint an examiner who will advise whether the company is capable of being rescued, or whether it is insolvent.
+If such a rescue is considered possible, the examiner must put together a proposed scheme or arrangement which will involve a proposal to the company's creditors.

+- Compulsory liquidation (also known as compulsory winding up or winding up by the court) is a terminal process commenced by court order against a company or all types of partnerships, usually at the instigation of an unpaid creditor. - A licensed insolvency practitioner is appointed to act as liquidator and the powers of the company's directors / the members of a limited liability partnership / the partners cease. - It is unusual for a company or partnership to trade in liquidation.
+Instead, the liquidator's role is to realise the company's or partnership's assets and distribute the proceeds to creditors.
+Once all distributions have been made, the company or partnership will be dissolved. - Compulsory liquidation brings a stay on actions against the company or partnership, but it does not prevent secured creditors from enforcing their security.

-ENGLISH TRANSLATION Creditors' Voluntary Liquidation KEY FEATURES
+Creditors' Voluntary Liquidation

-• Creditors' voluntary liquidation (also known as creditors) voluntary winding-up) is a terminal process scommenced

-- A licensed insolvency practitioner is appointed to act as liquidator and the directors' and members' powers cease. - It is unusual for a company or limited liability partnership to trade in liquidation.
+- Creditors' voluntary liquidation (also known as creditors' voluntary winding-up) is a terminal process commenced by a resolution of the company's shareholders convening separate meetings of members and creditors. - A licensed insolvency practitioner is appointed to act as liquidator and the directors' and members' powers cease. - It is unusual for a company or limited liability partnership to trade in liquidation.
 Instead, the liquidator's role is to realise the company's/partnership's assets and distribute the proceeds to creditors. - Once all distributions have been made, the company or limited liability partnership will be dissolved. - Creditors' voluntary liquidation does not provide an automatic stay on actions against the company or limited liability partnership but on application, the court may grant such a stay either generally or in relation to specific claims.
 Such court orders are rare and there is usually nothing to prevent secured creditors realising their security.